 Tracing the steps of salami making with little Artù

 There is a culinary aspect to Castello di Montebello in Bellinzona.
-On the tour, the visitors hear about the secret of the “salame dei castelli”.
+On the tour, the visitors hear about the secret of the “Salame dei Castelli di Bellinzona”.
 They can watch how this Ticino speciality is produced and may even taste it..

 Exploring the castles of Bellinzona with Artù

-Artù, the little tourist train, starts in the old town and brings the guests conveniently to the castles of Montebello and Sasso Corbaro.
+Artù, the small castles train, starts in the old town and brings the guests conveniently to the castles of Montebello and Sasso Corbaro.
 At the most important historic monuments and attractions, the train stops to let the visitors get off and on.